-- A member of the Senior Management Team will be informed. - A member (or members) of staff will keep a watching brief on the student without engaging in 'chasing' the student.

-• If the Health and Safety or welfare of the student is deemed to be at risk staff may take action in the form of 'escorting' to ensure the safe return of the student.
+- A member of the Senior Management Team will be informed. - A member (or members) of staff will keep a watching brief on the student without engaging in 'chasing' the student. - If the Health and Safety or welfare of the student is deemed to be at risk staff may take action in the form of 'escorting' to ensure the safe return of the student.

-Leaving the School Grounds Without Permission
+Leaving the School Grounds without Permission

-- A member of the Senior Management Team will be informed. - A member (or members) of staff may follow the student on foot or by car to encourage a safe return. - If the student refuses to return to school he/she will be considered to have absconded. - If a student has absconded the student's age, past behaviour and emotionality will be considered.

-The parents/carers are immediately informed.

-The police are informed and a description of the student given.

-Should the student subsequently return the parents/carers will be informed and the police notified
+- A member of the Senior Management Team will be informed. - A member (or members) of staff may follow the student on foot or by car to encourage a safe return. - If the student refuses to return to school he/she will be considered to have absconded. - If a student has absconded the student's age, past behaviour and emotionality will be considered. - The parents/carers are immediately informed. - The Police are informed and a description of the student given. - If a child/young person is a Child in Need, Child Protection or Child in Care (Looked After Child), Social Services will be notified - Should the student subsequently return the parents/carers will be informed and the Police notified.

-The Senior Management Team will interview the student to identify the causes of absconding.
+• The Senior Management Team will interview the student to identify the causes of absconding.